 Overview

 In order for recognition of a certain stimulus to take place, visual attention needs to be directed towards said stimulus.
 To the earliest parts of the visual system, objects are not objects, they are collections of visual features —lines, corners, changes in texture, color, and light.
 Attention is the resource that is necessary for later processing in order to recognize what a given bundle of features adds up to.
 This makes attention a central focus of research.
 One especially important set of questions concerns how people sustain attention, that is, the extent to which they can continuously maintain a focus of attention from moment-to-moment.
+It is now known that sustained attention takes great effort.
+When attention needs to be focused very rapidly on something that is moving or changing very quickly, the effort involved causes a momentary lapse in attention once it is disengaged.
+This kind of lapse in attention is called an ‘attentional blink.’
+It is like the brain blinks for a moment, shutting down attention for a rest.
+Stimuli that appear during an attentional blink will not be perceived.

-The attentional blink is a paradigm that demonstrates some of the challenges to maintaining focused attention.
+In 1992, a group of researchers devised a paradigm to study the attentional blink, and the paradigm has come to be known by the same name.
+It demonstrates some of the challenges to maintaining focused attention.
 This video demonstrates how to implement the attentional blink paradigm in order to study sustained visual attention.

 Procedure